Rosuvastatin metabolism pathway

 An in-depth understanding of rosuvastatin metabolism is essential for several reasons.
 First, it can help predict potential drug-drug interactions.
 Since rosuvastatin is metabolized by CYP2C9, drugs that inhibit or induce this enzyme may affect the metabolism and clearance of rosuvastatin, leading to altered efficacy or increased risk of side effects.

-See also Rosuvastatin achilles tendonitis
+See also Rosuvastatin generic when

 Second, understanding the metabolism pathway can provide insights into individual variability in drug response.
 Genetic variations in the enzymes involved in rosuvastatin metabolism, such as CYP2C9 polymorphisms, can significantly impact the drug’s effectiveness and safety profile in different individuals.